Precisionmindlab/Intention-to-use-AI-Based-Precision-Mental-Health-Technologies/README.md

 © Year – **Premind Lab**, Universidad Villanueva (Madrid, Spain).
 All rights reserved.

-This dataset is released **exclusively for research and educational purposes**.
+This dataset is released exclusively for research and educational purposes.
 By using this dataset, users agree to:

 - Cite the original paper.